40th National Film Awards: Silver Lotus Award

+Citation: For a moving narrative about the courageous Maulvi patriot and centenarian Moidu Maulvi of Calicut, Kerala.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Mrinal Pande was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: